tamada/rrh/README.md

 Therefore, we built a headquarter for managing the git repositories, named RRH.
 RRH manages repositories by categorizing in groups and execute git command to the groups.

-I know [ghq](https://github.com/motemen/ghq) to manage the git repositories.
+I know the tool [ghq](https://github.com/motemen/ghq), manages the git repositories.
 However, I cannot use it by the following reasons.

-1. In my home directories, there are quite many repositories.
+1. there are quite many repositories in my home directory.
     * To start using ghq, we clone the repositories.
       However, I did not accept to clone all of repositories.
 2. The location of repositories is fixed in the config file and is accepted only one location.
+    * I just decide the directory layout in my home directory.

+Additionally, I edit several repositories in a days, when I work hard.
+Consequently, the progress of each repository are obscured, I cannot remember a lot of things.
+Therefore, it is glad to see the last modified date of branches.

 RRH is now growing.
 Please hack RRH itself.